To More Inquiry

 Food of Delhi

 The two most famous things that Delhi is famous for are its mouth-watering food and also its rich history.
-There are various ranges of gastronomy in Delhi, from Majnu Ka tilla to Chandni Chowk you can find more than 1000 culinary delights.
+There are various ranges of gastronomy in Delhi, from Majnu Ka Tilla to Chandni Chowk you can find more than 1000 culinary delights.

 Paranthas - In Delhi, you can try Paranthas of Paranthe wali Gali in Chandni Chowk or Murthal Highway.
-There is a variety of stuffing from potato, radish, cauliflower, banana, keema, or even last night’s leftover food, you name it and you can get that as a stuffing in paratha.
+There is a variety of stuffing from potato, radish, cauliflower, banana, keema, or even last night’s leftover food, you name it and you can get that as stuffing in paratha.

 Chaat - Chaat is the most famous street food that you can find on Delhi’s roadside.
-You can taste the best of Delhi’s chaat in places like Chandni Chowk, Karol bagh, Shahjahan road etc.
+You can taste the best of Delhi’s chaat in places like Chandni Chowk, Karol Bagh, Shahjahan Road etc.

-Chole Kulche - Chole Kuchle or Chole Parathe is the most famous on the go street fool for Delhiites.
-White grams with freshly chopped onion, tomatoes, coriander and green chili with bread known as Kulcha or with paratha is served with some pickles and salad.
+Chole Kulche - Chole Kuchle or Chole Parathe is the most famous on-the-go street fool for Delhiites.
+White grams with freshly chopped onion, tomatoes, coriander, and green chili with bread known as Kulcha or with paratha is served with some pickles and salad.

 Kulfi - This is the most preferred dessert that is famous among the people of Delhi.
 You can get a variety of Kulfi flavors from Aam papad, Custard Apple, or tamarind.
 Other than this you can also have hot Jalebis, Rabri Falooda, cheesecake, or Motichoor Ladoos made from pure ghee.

-You can scroll down to the largest wholesale market for the spice in Asia, which is located on the western end of Chandani Chown in Khari Baoli.
-This market was formed by the rich local merchants in 1920 and since the 17th-century people have been doing their business in this market.
-As you pass the Kinari Bazar in Chandni Chowk, you will come across the lane of nine Mansions or Havelies that are colorfully painted and constructed during the 18th century.
+You can scroll down to the largest wholesale market for spice in Asia, which is located on the western end of Chandani Chown in Khari Baoli.
+This market was formed by rich local merchants in 1920 and since the 17th century people have been doing their business in this market.
+As you pass the Kinari Bazar in Chandni Chowk, you will come across the lane of nine Mansions or Havelies that were colorfully painted and constructed during the 18th century.
 You can also spot the carved white marble Jain temple that is located at the end of this lane.
 But while visiting it you can’t wear leather and can not do photography.
 In Karol Bagh, there is a 108-foot tall statue of Lord Hanuman that is also famous as the landmark of this place.
 The entrance of this temple is in the form of a cavernous carved mouth of a demon whom Lord Hanuman has slain.

 You can also visit the resting place of Nizamuddin Auliya who was a famous Sufi saint.
-One can enjoy live qawalis on every Thursday evening.
+One can enjoy live qawalis every Thursday evening.
 If you are a creativity lover or art person then you can also visit the open-air art gallery in Lodhi Art District which is located in Lodhi Colony of South Delhi.
 These arts are made by a non-profit organization.
-You can also visit Rashtrapati Bhavan where one can witness the Guard changing ceremony which is held on every Saturday and Sunday (8 a.m on Saturday and 5 p.m on Sunday), this ceremony is kind of similar to that of Buckingham Palace in London.
+You can also visit Rashtrapati Bhavan where one can witness the Guard changing ceremony which is held every Saturday and Sunday (8 a.m. on Saturday and 5 p.m. on Sunday), this ceremony is kind of similar to that of Buckingham Palace in London.

 You can also take a bicycle tour around the streets of old and new Delhi.
-If you want to hang out with your friends then you can visit Champa Gali, where there are lanes of Bohemian street and cafes, boutiques and studios.
+If you want to hang out with your friends then you can visit Champa Gali, where there are lanes of Bohemian street and cafes, boutiques, and studios.

 1. Red Fort

 Red Fort was built during the Mughal era and also tells the story of India’s struggle for freedom.
-The Red Fort was constructed under the guidance of Mughal emperor Shah Jahan in the year 1638, when he planned to shift the Capital from Agra to Delhi.
+The Red Fort was constructed under the guidance of Mughal emperor Shah Jahan in the year 1638 when he planned to shift the Capital from Agra to Delhi.
 Each evening light and sound shown is held inside the fort which narrates the story of how it was captured by Sikhs and then by Britishers.

 Entry fee: INR 35 Indians, INR 500 Foreigners.